craig-lwy/appraisal_1/index.md

 # Welcome

-Hi, I am Craig — a budding data analyst with a background in accounting.
+Hi!
+I am Craig — a budding data analyst with a background in accounting.

 I created this site to share some of the projects that I have worked on, both professionally and in my spare time.
 You will also find a few thoughts and reflections I have had along the way as I learn and grow in this field.